 Sensing & Stimulation (MSc)

-In order to optimize treatment, it is necessary to closely monitor and manage the patient’s health status by means of ‘precision diagnostics and targeted therapy’.
+In order to optimize treatment, it is necessary to closely monitor and manage the patient’s health status by means of ‘precision diagnostics, personalized prognosis and targeted therapy’.
 The specialisation combines the techniques and applications of these sensing (monitoring) and stimulation techniques.
 The field of sensing and stimulation is developing rapidly and ultimately will improve healthcare.
 The domain extends from biosensors to automated intensive care decision-support systems, and from advanced pacemakers to neurostimulation and rehabilitation robotics.

 For more information on this specialisation, please visit the TU Delft website